postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 Select [**Home**](https://go.postman.co/) from the Postman header, then select **Reports** on the left side.

-API reports provide the following information:
+API reports offer the following information:

 * **API name** is the name of the API published to the Private API Network
 * **API created by** is the name of person who created the API